codyaverett/memento/personal/job-hunting/jb-hunt-topics.md

 # Testing Experience

 ## Unit vs Integration
-- This is a question about what you are testing
+- This is a question about what you are testing?
+Why are you testing it?
 - Unit testing is more about testing the logic of local isolated functions
 - Integration tests are bigger in the grand scheme of things.. testing two or more units together